mikejsavage/yougram/README.md

 yougram is a self-hosted image app.

+Please note that yougram is very early in development and parts of this readme have been written for an idealised future yougram that doesn't exist yet, so expect contradictions and falsehoods.

 ## Why yougram is good for you, a user

 - Trivial to deploy: copy a single file to your server with zero dependencies
+- Set and forget: yougram will never make breaking changes and doesn't depend on external services that may disappear in the future.
+If you like it today you will like it a decade from now too
-- Multi-user capable: your family can use it too
+- Multi-user: your family can use it too
 - (optionally) AI powered: AI photo tagging so you can search for "cat", and facial recognition so you can search for "Mike"
 - Guest access: share secret album links with your friends, both writeable (for group vacations) and read-only (for everyone else)
-- Backup friendly: yougram stores your data unmodified as a bunch of files on disk, so it works well with standard backup solutions (restic/borg/etc)
+- Backup friendly: yougram stores your data unmodified as files on disk, so it works well with standard backup solutions (restic/borg/etc)
 - No lock-in: getting your data out of yougram is an explicitly supported and documented workflow, feel free to take your photos elsewhere
-- Private: yougram has no external dependencies and nothing leaves your computer
+- Private: nothing leaves your computer
 - Compatible with the Immich app: automatically upload your phone library to yougram
 - Snappy: I have realistic expectations of how a photo management app should perform, i.e. everything should run instantly, and I know nothing about web development so everything actually does run instantly
-- Scalable: yougram does not currently scale well to millions of photos, but anything less than that is ok
+- Scalable: yougram does not currently scale to millions of photos, but tens of thousands is ok

 ## Installation instructions